OctopusDeploy/docs/src/pages/docs/getting-started/index.md

 ## Spaces

-If you're a large organization with lots of teams working in Octopus, you can use the Spaces feature to provide each of your teams with a space for the projects, environments, and infrastructure they work with, while keeping other team's assets separate in their own spaces.
+If you're a large organization with lots of teams working in Octopus, you can use the Spaces feature to provide each of your teams with a space for the projects, environments, and infrastructure they work with, while keeping other teams' assets separate in their own spaces.

 Learn more about [Octopus Spaces](/docs/administration/spaces).